Program Requirements / Classes

 Emergency Medical Technician (EMT) Emergency Medical Technician/Driver (EMT/DRIVER); EMT Intermediate (Emergency Medical Technician, Intermediate); EMT, Paramedic (Emergency Medical Technician, Paramedic); EMT/Dispatcher (Emergency Medical Technician/Dispatcher); First Responder; Flight Paramedic; Multi Care Technician (Multi Care Tech); Paramedic

-The U.S. Bureau of Labor Statistics lists the median annual wage for EMTs and paramedics was $34,320 in May 2018.
+The U.S. Bureau of Labor Statistics lists the median annual wage for emergency medical technicians was $35,470 in May 2021.
+The median annual wage for paramedics was $46,770 in May 2021.